opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 ### Policy Engine
 A Policy Engine is an object able to directly execute policies or to interact with specific existing policy services like <a href="https://www.openpolicyagent.org/" target="_blank">OPA:octicons-link-external-24:</a> (i.e. Open Policy Agent).

 In the Policy Microservice, a Policy Engine is represented through a unique name and a URL to reach it.
-If the Engine is a [_Policy Engine Adapter_](../utility-plane/policy/index.md), the URL is internal to ODM, so the adapter will know how to properly interact with the underlying policy service in order to answer the request.
-If the Engine is an external service able to execute a policy, it will be reached directly through the stored URL.
+If the Engine is a [_Validator Adapter_](../utility-plane/validator/index.md), the URL is internal to ODM, so the adapter will know how to properly interact with the underlying policy service in order to answer the request.
+If the Engine is an external service, able to execute a policy, it will be reached directly through the stored URL.
+In this latter scenario, the external service must implement the interface exposed by the [_Validator API_](../utility-plane/validator/index.md) of the Utility Plane.

 ### Policy Evaluation Event
 When the Policy Microservice is used by Registry and DevOps microservices,